olin-electric-motorsports/olin-electric-motorsports/projects/hitl/software/docs/source/config.rst

 Configuration
 =============

 After the repository is installed and setup, a ``config.ini`` file should exist with a default configuration.
-That said, you may want/need to configure this your own preferences/needs.
+That said, you may want/need to configure this to your own preferences/needs.
 The ``config.ini`` file has 3 sections, detailed below.

 LOGGING
 ^^^^^^^